-To maintain the highest level of performance and security, you must periodically do a few tasks manually:
+To maintain the highest level of performance you must periodically do a few manual tasks:

-- Turn off the Finder application every time you open or reboot.
+- Turn off the Finder application every time you open Finder or reboot.

-- Close applications other than your player or primary software.
+- Close all applications other than your player or primary software.

-- Clone or back up your media and documents as they change.
+- Clone or back up your boot drive and library drive as they change.

-- Update software only as needed - if it's not broke, don’t fix it.
+- Update OS X only as needed - if it's not broke, don’t fix it.